NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tremor.md

 You unleash a small, localized tremor in a 10-foot burst within 30 feet.
 Each creature in the area takes 1d8 bludgeoning damage with a Fortitude check save against your class DC.
-A creature that critically fails is knocked [[Conditions/Prone|Prone]].
+A creature that critically fails is knocked [[Prone|Prone]].
 Earth and stone in the area is difficult terrain until the start of your next turn.

 * * *